Learn to help struggling students who have Executive Function challenges

-I'm Seth Perler and I help complicated, misunderstood, outside-the-box, neurodiverse learners turn it around in a baffling system so they can launch a successful future.
+I'm Seth Perler and I help struggling, outside-the-box, atypical learners turn it around in a baffling system so they can launch a successful future.
 My blog gives you game-changing answers in a sea of misguided educational fluff.

-MALADAPTIVE PATTERNS: There's no instruction book for how to help your child navigate school.
+MALADAPTIVE PATTERNS: There's no instruction book for how to help your child navigate school & life.
 Traditional interventions often fail because they don't get to the root of a child's problems and they're often based on misinformation or outdated paradigms.
 Consequently, your child's patterns get worse each year, leading to pervasive difficulties transitioning into adulthood.
 That's the opposite of what education should do, and the sooner you get the truth about Executive Function, the better.